LAStools/LAStools/bin/lascanopy_README.txt

   produce a relative height density raster in which the counts are divided by the total number of points and scaled to a percentage.

-  Metrics alo exist for intensities and '-int_min' and '-int_max' do the obvious, just like '-int_avg', '-int_qav', '-int_std', '-int_ske' or '-int_kur'.
+  Metrics also exist for intensities and '-int_min' and '-int_max' do the obvious, just like '-int_avg', '-int_qav', '-int_std', '-int_ske' or '-int_kur'.
 Similarly you can produce intensity percentiles with '-int_p 25 50 75' or intensity counts as well